“Before I formed thee in the belly I knew thee…” —Jeremiah 1:5

 “I must confess, I was born at a very early age.”—Groucho Marx

-As far as i know, these are the facts as they’ve been told to me— or quite possibly as they’ve occurred to me— and i will make every attempt to be truthful.
-The truth will out… and where it doesn’t, i hope it’s at least interesting.
+These are the facts.
+At least they are as far as i know.
+Quite possibly, as they’ve occurred to me.
+At any rate, i will make every attempt to be truthful.
+The truth will out… and where it doesn’t, i hope it’s at least fascinating (LOL).

 I’ve also always found it interesting to consider the English language is the only written language capitalizing the pronoun “I” when speaking of oneself.
 Sounds rather arrogant, doesn’t it?
 For all the blog posts in this autobiographical series, i will not capitalize the personal pronoun, which reflects the singular first person address.

 There are no vivid memories in my noggin of any event before the age of four or five.
 In fact, there really aren’t any vague memories which i can recall either.
 Perhaps it is this way for most people, i don’t know— similar to Agent Elizabeth Keen of TV’s Blacklist, memories blocked from an early age by an anti-hero super villain— or perhaps not.

 1960 was the year of my birth.
 The electronic wrist watch was also born in 1960.
 1960 was the year of felt-tip pens, artificial tanning creams and weather and communications satellites.
 Barbie found a dream house as well as a soul mate in Ken.
 G.I.
 Joe action figures emerged as a boy’s counterpart to Barbie.
 Rock’em Sock’em Robots battled it out in a plastic ring.
 The Slip’n Slide provided kids from suburban families who couldn’t afford a pool with summer entertainment.
 Young girls could bake semi-edible confectionary delights for their fathers with the Easy-Bake Oven.
 Boys could likewise by creating edible candy bugs with the Creepy Crawlers Thingmaker.